 We included classic whodunnit murder mysteries, think pieces about the criminal justice system, and everything in between, from thought-provoking to eerie to downright freaky.
-So whether you’re on the lookout for a new TV series to binge watch or you feel like tuning into a feature-length documentary film, the 10 options below will leave you in good hands.
-So without further ado, scroll through the 10 best crime documentaries on Netflix below to add to your watch queue.
+So whether you’re on the lookout for a new TV series to binge watch or you feel like tuning into a feature-length documentary film, the 20 options below will leave you in good hands.
+Without further ado, scroll through the 20 best crime documentaries on Netflix below to add to your watch queue.

 Do you remember the coverage of the Meredith Kercher murder?
 The aftermath was a serious media circus that resulted in the controversial (and arguably wrongful) conviction of an American college student studying abroad in Italy, Amanda Knox.
 It reveals how sometimes even the facts aren’t really facts, as we sensationalize them based on our own preconceived notions.

 Up Next: The Staircase